STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Paper Assessment as

 \subsection{Designing the SCM}

-We derive the SCM for biomedical text assessment based on expert interviews followed by an independent validation step, opting against the automatic causal discovery of the workflow from data such as peer review reports.
+We derive the workflow for biomedical text assessment based on expert interviews, followed by an independent validation step, opting against the automatic causal discovery of the workflow from data such as peer review reports.
 Hereby, we ensure close alignment to the true human reasoning process and ensure the quality of the workflow since expert-elicited SCMs are commonly held as the gold standard \cite{zanga2022survey,zhang2023explainable}.
 Following prior work on modeling complex systems with expert-elicited SCMs \cite{rodrigues2022reflection,ashdown2024development}, we derive a \textit{best-effort} SCM that is agreeable with the mental paper quality model of domain experts while accounting for subjectivity via the SCM's background variables.
 We separately interview two experienced biomedical researchers (postdoc and professor) to understand the criteria for assessing a scientific article in this field.
 We aggregate and structure their responses to form a step-wise reasoning graph (detailed below), which we revise together with the two experts.
-Finally, we validate the graph with three PhD students from the same field in a formative study where we ask them to assess a biomedical article following the reasoning graph.
+Finally, we validate the graph with three PhD students from the same field in a formative study where we ask them to assess a biomedical article using the reasoning graph.
 Appendix \ref{ssec:interviews} provides details.

-The resulting workflow comprises $45$ interdependent paper quality assessment steps terminating in a final verdict on the paper quality.
-Figure \ref{fig:workflow_excerpt} illustrates an excerpt of the workflow.
-Based on the expert interviews, we identify three key activities during the assessment: \begin{itemize}[leftmargin=*, noitemsep] \item for \textsc{read} steps, humans read a portion of the paper in detail. \item for \textsc{extract} steps, humans distill certain information from the previously read text, e.g., listing the results implied by a figure. \item for \textsc{infer} steps, humans reason over prior answers to combine or reduce information into assessments, e.g., "Are the results plausible?". \end{itemize} We associate each step in the graph with one of these activities, a task prompt, a name, detailed instructions, and an example (see Appendix \ref{ssec:biomed_scm}).
+The resulting workflow has $45$ interdependent paper quality assessment steps terminating in a final verdict on the paper quality.
+Fig.\ref{fig:workflow_excerpt} shows an excerpt of the workflow.
+Based on the expert interviews, there are three key activities during assessment: \begin{itemize}[leftmargin=*, noitemsep] \item for \textsc{read} steps, humans read a portion of the paper in detail. \item for \textsc{extract} steps, humans distill information from the text, e.g., listing the results in a figure. \item for \textsc{infer} steps, humans reason over prior answers to combine or reduce information into assessments, e.g., "Are the results plausible?". \end{itemize} We assign each workflow step one of these activities, a task prompt, a name, detailed instructions, and an example (see Appendix \ref{ssec:biomed_scm}).
 The variable ranges are up to design choice.
 Paper assessment involves both text and figures, necessitating a multimodal representation of inputs.
 In our formative study, we observed that while some steps have boolean values (e.g., "Are the experimental results plausible given the related work?"), humans often provide detailed, unstructured answers.
 Consequently, we use textual representations for variables, supplementing them with boolean responses for \textsc{infer} nodes and image inputs for \textsc{read} steps.